jnvaughn/genemachine/pages/jnvBio.md

-# Justin Vaughn, Ph.D.
+## Justin Vaughn, Ph.D.

 Computational biologist
-Genomics and Bioinformatics Research Unit, USDA-ARS Rm.
+Genomics and Bioinformatics Research Unit, USDA-ARS
+Rm.
 125 USDA Russell Research Center
-950 College Station Rd, Athens, GA 30605 justin.vaughn@ars.usda.gov
+950 College Station Rd, Athens, GA 30605
+justin.vaughn@ars.usda.gov
 (706) 546-3185
 genemachine.net

-Ph.D., Genetics and Bioinformatics, 2011
-University of Tennessee, Knoxville, Tennessee, USA
+Ph.D., Genetics and Bioinformatics, 2011, University of Tennessee, Knoxville, Tennessee, USA

-B.S., Biology, 2003
-Samford University, Birmingham, Alabama, USA
+B.S., Biology, 2003, Samford University, Birmingham, Alabama, USA

 Dr. Justin Vaughn studied general biology as an undergraduate at Samford University.
 He received his doctoral degree from the University of Tennessee, Knoxville, working with Albecht von Arnim to develop computational pipelines for comparative transcriptomics in plants.
 As a postdoctoral researcher in Jeff Bennetzen's lab at the University of Georgia, Athens, Dr. Vaughn characterized structural variation in rice populations and used this data to develop new models of tandem duplication formation.
 He also assisted on numerous genome sequencing projects ranging from orphan grains to culinary herbs.
 He moved to Zenglu Li's group at the University of Georgia as a postdoctoral researcher and then research scientist.
 There, he helped in efforts to characterize the global soybean germplasm as well as dissect the genetic architecture of key agronomic traits such as seed composition.
 He has additionally consulted on the design of the Alfalfa Breeder's Toolbox, which aims to enhance the usefulness of genomic and phenotypic information in cultivar development.
 He is currently a computational biologist with the Genomics and Bioinformatics Research Unit at USDA-ARS.

 ## Publications

 Vaughn JN and Li Z. Genomic signatures of North American soybean improvement inform diversity enrichment strategies and clarify the impact of hybridization.
 G3.
-2016.
-Accepted, Early online.
+2016; 6(9), 2693-2705

 Clevenger J, . . ., Vaughn JN, . . .
 Hovav R. Genome-wide SNP Genotyping Resolves Signatures of Selection and Tetrasomic Recombination in Peanut.
 Molecular Plant.
-2016.
-Accepted, Early online.
+2017; 10(2), 309-322.

 Vaughn JN, Nelson RL, Song Q, Perry PB, and Li Z. The genetic architecture of seed composition in soybean is re_ned by genome-wide association scans across multiple populations.
 G3.
 2014; 4(11):2283-94.
 Selected as one of fourteen G3 spotlight articles for 2014.